Dual boot with a simple alias

 RX 560

-From a regular user's perspective, it is the much better choice to go AMD here.
+From a regular user's perspective, it is the much better choice to go AMD on anything GNU/Linux.
 It just works out of the box, well sort of.
-As of now, there are only 2 issues I've had to deal with:
+There are two things I've had to deal with:

 And that's about it.
 While the '560 isn't very powerful with its 2GB of GDDR5, it does the job for me.
 Suspend and waking up works.
 No more flickering or screen tearing, colors are decent. amdgpu_top shows it is only using 8 watt most of the time.
 It feels good to finally join #teamred, especially on such a low budget of € 20,-.